zdravkov/kendo-docs/getting-started/web/window/overview.md

 A **Window** provides built-in support for asynchronously loading content from a URL.
 This URL should return an **HTML fragment** that can be loaded in a Window content area.

-> Loading full pages (with a DOCTYPE, `html`, `head` and `body` tags) with AJAX is incorrect and will cause all sorts of undesired side effects, including broken DOM tree, deleted widgets instances and Javascript errors.
+> Loading full pages (i.e. ones with a DOCTYPE, `html`, `head` and `body` tags) inside the Window with AJAX is incorrect and will cause all sorts of undesired side effects, including a broken DOM tree, deleted widget instances and Javascript errors.

 ### Load Window content asynchronously